abgruszecki/dotfiles/rdot/dot-local/share/rdot/README.md

 parallel -j1 echo tmux neww -n{} ssh {} 'cd \~/dotfiles && stow -v git' ::: explorer boa robolang robolidar perlmutter
 ```

-### TODO Write `rdot-do`
+## TODO Write `rdot-do`
 The command just runs a script on a remote via ssh.
 Maybe with the prelude included?

+"Automatically" including the prelude is ugly but maybe the best out of bad choices.
+The script can't source local files.
+The script can be "templated" but that makes rdot-do behave strangely.

+Seriously I just want to have `aloud` and `log` and `die` in the template script,
+it's not that complicated.

-### TODO Install shellcheck, vim config, maybe even OSH?
+## TODO Install shellcheck, vim config, maybe even OSH?
 - https://oils.pub/osh.html
 - https://mywiki.wooledge.org/BashFAQ/105
 - https://www.shellcheck.net/
-### TODO Reuse connections
-Create a socket for the connections, why not?
-We may as well handle this on the script level,
-no need to rely on ssh being configured appropriately.
-In either case rdot should start by interactively sequentially connecting to the servers
-so that I have a chance to enter my password etc (e.g., to Aurora).
+## TODO Let git take advantage of controlsocks
+Right now we set controlsocks options via the commandline.
+This doesn't work for ssh connections made through git,
+and we make a lot of those.
+So should the scripts expect controlsocks to exist?
+Alternatively, can use `GIT_SSH_COMMAND`.

-### TODO should this also install remote programs?
+## TODO should `rdot` also install remote programs?
 Like uv, neovim, fzf, zoxide, vd?

 It's different functionality.